Authentic Lessons for 21st Century Learning

 Explore

 Display slide 5.
-Hand out the attached Jigsaw Authenticity Research Statements to each participant and provide time for them to read through it.
+Hand out the attached Authenticity Research Statements Jigsaw to each participant and provide time for them to read through it.
 Before they get started reading, ask participants to keep their assigned element in mind and use it to focus their lens as they read.
-They should look for verbs, student outcomes, and any other relevant key info that pertains to their element.
+They should look for verbs, student outcomes, and any other relevant key information that pertains to their element.
 Make sure they know the reading is NOT going to explicitly say Rigor happens when...
 Relevance is… Engagement looks like… or Student-Centered is… The four elements are embedded throughout the reading.

 Display slide 6.
 Once everyone has finished highlighting, ask them to use a new pen color and add the information they marked on the research to their Frayer Model under each of the four sections (Definition, Characteristics, Examples, Non-Examples).
 What verbs did they highlight?
 Add those to the Characteristics box on the Frayer Model.
 What student outcomes did they highlight?
 Add those to the Examples box.